-The beginning of the Easter holiday season is around the time you'll start seeing traditional handmade ‘palms’ for sale in Kraków’s market square, particularly during the annual Easter Fair in the days before Palm Sunday (March 26, 2021) - the Catholic holiday so named for the palm branches laid on the ground before Jesus on his entrance into Jerusalem.
+The beginning of the Easter holiday season is around the time you'll start seeing traditional handmade ‘palms’ for sale in Kraków’s market square, particularly during the annual Easter Fair (April 7-18, 2022) in the days before Palm Sunday (April 10, 2022) - the Catholic holiday so named for the palm branches laid on the ground before Jesus on his entrance into Jerusalem.
 As the Polish climate isn’t particularly conducive to palm trees, Polish Catholics invented their own ‘palms’ - essentially elaborately handwoven wands made from a variety of dried flowers and plants.
 Rather than trample them, however, Poles take their palms to church on Palm Sunday, in order to have them blessed before they decorate the home for the season.
-NOTE: Unfortunately, the 2021 Krakow Easter Fair has been cancelled.

 As any true Polish mother will attest, you can’t bring an Easter palm home to a dirty domicile, and the week leading up to Easter Sunday is traditionally a time of spring cleaning, as well as attending mass (again on Thursday to remember the Last Supper, and on Good Friday to attend stations of the cross).
 Easter eggs - known as ‘pisanki’ - are also hard-boiled, dyed (traditionally with onion skins) and hand-decorated by families in the lead-up to Easter.
 On Easter Saturday, these eggs are added - along with other small portions of food that will be eaten the following morning: sausage, bread, salt, beets, horseradish, and a symbolic ram made of dough - to traditional Easter baskets and taken to church to be blessed.